Hydrogen Energy Supply Chain – Pilot Project

 Hydrogen production – One to three (1-3) tonnes during the Pilot Project phase

 This purpose of the pilot project is to demonstrate an integrated hydrogen supply chain encompassing production, storage and transportation in delivering liquefied hydrogen to Japan.
 The pilot project integrates coal gasification and gas-refining, hydrogen gas transportation and liquefaction, liquefied hydrogen storage and loading, shipbuilding and operation of a specialised liquefied hydrogen carrier.

 The Hydrogen Energy Supply Chain (HESC) project is being developed in two phases:

 - the pilot phase – demonstrating at pilot scale a fully integrated hydrogen supply chain between Australia and Japan over a one-year period.

-- the commercial phase – targeted for the 2030s depending on the outcomes of the pilot phase, regulatory approvals, community feedback, hydrogen demand trends and successful development of carbon capture and storage (CCS) technologies.
+- the commercial phase – targeted for the 2030s (with potential for 225,000 tonnes of liquid hydrogen production per annum), depending on the outcomes of the pilot phase, regulatory approvals, community feedback, hydrogen demand trends and successful development of carbon capture and storage (CCS) technologies.

 Key elements of the HESC pilot project include:

 - coal gasification and gas-refining facilities adjacent to the AGL-owned Loy Yang A power station in the Latrobe Valley region of Victoria, Australia.
 The facility will use 150 tonnes of coal from the Loy Yang mine to produce 1-3 tonnes of hydrogen during the pilot phase.